chastrofaAidan/apk-arsip-persuratan/README.md

 1. Make sure to activate your XAMPP's MySQL and Apache Server
 2. In MySQL, use this syntax:
   CREATE DATABASE arsip_persuratan;
+3. Extract Laravel Project and change the file named .env.example on the main project folder to
-3. In Command Prompt directing to your project, run this: php artisan migrate php artisan db:seed --class=ArsipSeeder etc.
+4. In Command Prompt directing to your project, run this: php artisan migrate php artisan db:seed --class=ArsipSeeder etc.